 The core issue is that “the skill sets and experience of nonphysician practitioners are not the same as those of physicians,” according to an AMA Council on Ethical and Judicial Affairs report that was adopted at last year’s AMA Interim Meeting.
 Thus, when nonphysician providers identify themselves as “doctors”—consistent with the doctoral-level degrees they earned—“it may create confusion and be misleading to patients and other practitioners,” says the report.

 In fact, surveys (PDF) performed as part of the AMA Truth in Advertising Campaign have found that while patients strongly support physician-led health care teams, many are confused about the level of education and training of health professionals—and the confusion isn’t limited to nonphysician providers who hold doctorates.
 For example, roughly one-fifth of respondents think psychiatrists are not physicians, while a similar number think nurse practitioners are physicians.

 The AMA Code of Medical Ethics touches on this issue in an opinion on collaborative care, which provides guidance on the roles of physicians in team-based settings where a mix of health professionals provide care.

 Communicate about the team

-To help ensure patients get the best care and understand who is caring for them, the AMA House of Delegates amended that opinion to provide advice about transparency in the context of team-based care involving nonphysician practitioners.
+To help ensure patients get the best care and understand who is caring for them, the AMA House of Delegates amended the opinion on collaborative care to provide advice about transparency in the context of team-based care involving nonphysician practitioners.

 “Health care teams often include members of multiple health professions, including physicians, nurse practitioners, physician assistants, pharmacists, physical therapists and care managers among others,” the amended opinion says.
 “To foster the trust essential to healing relationships between patients and physicians or nonphysician practitioners, all members of the team should be candid about their professional credentials, their experience and the role they will play in the patient’s care.”